Huguitis/aoi.js-documentation/src/functions/Events/handleError.md

 ---
 title: $handleError
-description: $handleError will return information about an occured error.
+description: $handleError will return information about an occurred error.
 id: handleError
 ---

-`$handleError` will return information about an occured error.
+`$handleError` will return information about an occurred error.

 ## Usage